spimort/TerraBrush/README.md

 * **Paint textures** - Add colors to your terrain with the textures painting tool
   - Normal map and roughness texture are supported
 * **Foliage** - Add foliage to your terrain (ex.
 Grass)
-  - The foliage follow the main camera with a given maximum distance
+  - The foliage follows the main camera with a given maximum distance
 * **Packed scenes** - Scatter packed scenes to the terrain
   - Multiple objects can be scattered with one brush
   - Random Y rotation is supported